idugalic/axon-extension-spring-cloud-stream/README.md

 Many thanks to [`Mehdi Chitforoosh`](https://github.com/mehdichitforoosh/), who is the initial author of this potential Axon Extension.
 You can track the [Pull Request](https://github.com/AxonFramework/extension-springcloud/pull/5)

-The idea of this project is to get more familiar with Axon Framework concepts (message source, event processors, event handlers) and to demonstrate how this concepts can fit best with Spring Cloud Stream project.
+The idea of this project is to get more familiar with Axon Framework concepts (message source, event processors, event handlers) and to demonstrate how this concepts can fit best with Spring Cloud Stream and Integration project.
 Ideally, similar extensions can be created to support different type of connectors and/or JVM frameworks.